bluenviron/gomavlib/README.md

 Features:

-* Decodes and encodes Mavlink v2.0 and v1.0.
-Supports checksums, empty-byte truncation (v2.0), signatures (v2.0), message extensions (v2.0)
+* Decode and encode Mavlink v2.0 and v1.0.
+Supports checksums, empty-byte truncation (v2.0), signatures (v2.0), message extensions (v2.0).
 * Dialects are optional, the library can work with standard dialects (ready-to-use standard dialects are provided in directory `dialects/`), custom dialects or no dialects at all.
 In case of custom dialects, a dialect generator is available in order to convert XML definitions into their Go representation.
-* Provides a high-level API (`Node`) with:
-  * ability to communicate with multiple endpoints in parallel:
+* Create nodes able to communicate with multiple endpoints in parallel and with multiple transports:
   * serial
   * UDP (server, client or broadcast mode)
   * TCP (server or client mode)
   * custom reader/writer
-  * automatic heartbeat emission
+* Emit heartbeats automatically
-  * automatic stream requests to Ardupilot devices (disabled by default)
+* Send automatic stream requests to Ardupilot devices (disabled by default)
-* Provides a low-level API (`Transceiver`) with ability to decode/encode frames from/to a generic reader/writer
-* UDP connections are tracked and removed when inactive
-* Supports both domain names and IPs
+* Support both domain names and IPs
 * Examples provided for every feature, comprehensive test suite, continuous integration

 ## Table of contents